void-type/VoidCore/docs/domain.md

 if (result.IsSuccess)
 {
-  // Generic results like Result<Person> have a Person value on success. var person = result.Value;
+  // Generic results like IResult<Person> have a Person value on success. var person = result.Value;
 }
 ```